ananyasheth/Weather-Forecast/README.md

 #### Usage

-The code for the weather prediction model can be found in the `weather_model.py` file in this repository.
+The code for the weather prediction model can be found in the `Weather_prediction.ipynb` file in this repository.
 The code can be run using a Python interpreter, and the required dependencies can be installed using the `requ